mlastes1987/pokered-expansion-dev/README.md

 - **Moving EXP Bar**

-- **Shows when wild Pokemon are caught** Similar to Pokemon Crystal.

 - **Individual Pokemon Party Icons**

 - **Moveset Type Changes** Karate Chop is changed to Fighting and Gust is changed to Flying type.